-If any change from the information submitted at the preliminary stage relating to the mix or amount of space for institutions of higher education is made, the University Project Manager and/or A/E shall submit new information in accordance with the format shown on the sample form entitled Project Space Profile.
+If any change from the information submitted at the preliminary stage relating to the mix or amount of space for institutions of higher education is made, the University Project Manager and/or A/E shall submit new information.

 The A/E shall include on the working drawings and in the specifications all necessary information to describe the components for the fire-resistive rated construction assemblies and fire protection systems needed to provide the necessary fire integrity of the structure for compliance with all applicable governing Codes.